qiuxintao101/cobra/docs/detail.rst

 SECTION ``par_general``
 --------------------------------------------

-.. _parameter_outdir:
+.. _parameter_Project_Name:

-``outdir``
+``Project Name``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Summary
   String.
-Default "output".
-Root output directory.
+Default "ChIP_seq".
+The name will be use for pca, sample-sample, sample-feature plot titles.

 Details
-  The root output directory where all output is stored.
+   Please use "_" to seperate different words.